inasafe/inasafe-doc/docs/source/developer-docs/coding_standards.rst

   boxes with only a single widget / item inside.
 + Capitalise first letter only in labels:
-  Labels (and group box labels) should be written as a phrase with leading capital letter, and all remaing words written with lower case first letters
+  Labels (and group box labels) should be written as a phrase with leading capital letter, and all remaining words written with lower case first letters
 + Do not end labels for widgets or group boxes with a colon:
   Adding a colon causes visual noise and does not impart additional meaning, so don't use them.
 An exception to this rule is when you have two labels next